 As a result of switching to solar irrigation, smallholder farmers will realize significant benefits.
 These benefits include increased production of higher value produce, cost savings, and more efficient use of time.
 Time saved on farming and water gathering can be directed to other more productive activities.
 In addition, SunCulture’s system has environmental benefits - in the next year, current SunCulture farmers will save 1.4 billion liters of water and generate over 84,000 kilowatt hours of power annually - all this while growing over 9.4 million kilograms of fresh fruit and vegetables.

-Since the beginning of the Powering Agriculture award, SunCulture has sold 40 AgroSolar Irrigation Kits (ASIKs) in Kenya which allowed 187 farmers to provide better nutrition, higher quality education and healthcare for themselves and their families.
-They have also trained 25 technicians that provide agronomy support from planning through harvest, as well as installation and after-sales support to the beneficiary farmers.
-SunCulture has also developed a distribution partnership in Tanzania and are targeting expansion into two additional countries in 2017.
+Since the beginning of the Powering Agriculture award, SunCulture has deployed AgroSolar Irrigation Kits (ASIKs) across East Africa which allowed farmers to provide better nutrition, higher quality education, and healthcare for themselves and their families.
+They have trained 25 technicians, 8 Agronomists, and 4 Area Sales Representatives that provide agronomy support from planning through harvest, as well as installation and after-sales support to the beneficiary farmers.
+SunCulture has also started to develop distribution partnerships in Tanzania and Zambia.
+SunCulture recently launched their latest product—the RainMaker—which utilizes a smaller, less expensive pump, incorporates wireless soil and weather sensors, and can support household uses as well as agricultural applications.
+The response to the RainMaker has been very positive, and the company hopes to expand their distribution partnerships across the continent next year.
+In addition to RainMaker, SunCulture has also launched its Pay-As-You-Grow financing platform, making its products and services more accessible to for potential customers.